SFTP, or MFT: that is the question.

 For authentication, SFTP users have several choices.
 They can test a connection with a user ID and password, an SSH key, or a combination of a password and SSH key.
 This is highly beneficial for organizations that need to implement stronger security measures around their file transfer processes and user access.

 Organizations can purchase inexpensive SFTP file transfer tools, but these tools rarely offer automation, auditing, monitoring, or other key features that make file transfers easier, more secure, and more affordable to execute.

-MFT does everything SFTP tools can do, and then some.
-It’s a solution worth considering for organizations that want to simplify their file transfer processes from multiple tools or legacy scripts down to a single solution that easily integrates with web and cloud services like SharePoint, Dropbox, and JIRA.
+MFT file transfer solutions do everything SFTP tools can do, and then some.
+Managed file transfer is worth considering for organizations that want to simplify their file transfer processes from multiple tools or legacy scripts down to a single solution that easily integrates with web and cloud services like SharePoint, Dropbox, and JIRA.

 Shall I compare SFTP to MFT?
 (Both art more lovely and more temperate than FTP.)

 Choose an SFTP solution if...